getify/You-Dont-Know-JS/types & grammar/ch3.md

 }
 ```

 Error object instances generally have at least a `message` property, and sometimes other properties (which you should treat as read-only), like `type`.
-However, other than inspecting the above-mentioned `stack` property, it's usually best to just call `toString()` on the error object (either explicitly, or implicitly through coercion -- see Chapter 4), to get a friendly-formatted error message.
+However, other than inspecting the above-mentioned `stack` property, it's usually best to just call `toString()` on the error object (either explicitly, or implicitly through coercion -- see Chapter 4) to get a friendly-formatted error message.

-**Note:** Technically, in addition to the general `Error(..)` native, there are several other specific-error-type natives: `EvalError(..)`, `RangeError(..)`, `ReferenceError(..)`, `SyntaxError(..)`, `TypeError(..)`, and `URIError(..)`.
-It's very rare to manually use these specific error natives, however.
+**Tip:** Technically, in addition to the general `Error(..)` native, there are several other specific-error-type natives: `EvalError(..)`, `RangeError(..)`, `ReferenceError(..)`, `SyntaxError(..)`, `TypeError(..)`, and `URIError(..)`.
+But it's very rare to manually use these specific error natives.
 They are automatically used if your program actually suffers from a real exception (such as referencing an undeclared variable and getting a `ReferenceError` error).

 ### `Symbol(..)`

 New as of ES6, an additional primitive value type has been added, called "Symbol".
 Symbols are special "unique" (not strictly guaranteed!) values that can be used as properties on objects with little fear of any collision.
 They're primarily designed for special built-in behaviors of ES6 constructs, but you can also define your own symbols.

-Symbols can be used as property names, but you cannot see or access the actual value of a Symbol from your program, nor from the developer console.
-You cannot convert it to a string (doing so may result in a `TypeError` being thrown), and if you output it to the developer console, what's shown is only a fake pseudo-serialization, like `Symbol(Symbol.create)`.
+Symbols can be used as property names, but you cannot see or access the actual value of a symbol from your program, nor from the developer console.
+If you evaluate a symbol in the developer console, what's shown looks like `Symbol(Symbol.create)`, for example.

-There are several pre-defined symbols in ES6, accessed as static properties of the `Symbol` function object, like `Symbol.create`, `Symbol.iterator`, etc. To use them, do something like:
+There are several predefined symbols in ES6, accessed as static properties of the `Symbol` function object, like `Symbol.create`, `Symbol.iterator`, etc. To use them, do something like:

 ```js
 obj[Symbol.iterator] = function(){ /*..*/ };